kirkcarlson/RingControl/README.md

 LED ring as it should.
 The code has not been fully tested, so it contains many bugs.)

-Amazon Alexa controls and HTML controls are not integrated.
+Amazon Alexa controls have been removed.

+HTML controls are not fully integrated.

 No .css code has been written, so the HTML control page is very plain and uninteresting.
 The HTML goes to another page.
 You must return to the original